Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central get resources -s $productName -o json > available-articles.json
 ```

-We will now create a document from the all the articles that have been created:
+Run the following command to create a document from the articles that have been created:

 ```bash
 #!/bin/bash